ilovepku/sean-lee-portfolio/src/pages/projects/pwa-quanto.md

 - With your crazy schedule are you getting enough sleep?
 - How is your balance of work and family?

-PWA Quanto is a time measurement tool that can help you improve your productivity or life balance by analysing how you spend your time.
+PWA Quanto is a time measurement tool that can help you improve your productivity or life balance by analyzing how you spend your time.

 ## Key benefits